CNelias/SerialDependence.jl/README.md

 - **`rate_evolution(Series)`**: This is a visual test of "stationarity" : if it varies linearly, then the time-series can be considered as stationary.
 Returns an `array` of `array`.
 Each of the internal array represents one of the categories in `'Series'`and describes it's evolution rate.

 ## Example
-Using the pewee birdsong data (1943) one can do a serial dependence plot using cramer's cofficient as follow :
+Using the pewee birdsong data (1943) one can do a serial dependence plot using Cohen's cofficient as follow :
 ```Julia
 using DelimitedFiles
 using SerialDependence